Gambling and online casinos in Iran

 According to independent analysts, annually up to $1 billion flows from the country to offshore online casinos through cryptocurrency transactions.

-following the example of Kyrgyzstan and Kazakhstan in order to receive foreign exchange earnings and control flows.
+Some economists propose the creation of regulated platforms for foreigners, following the example of Kyrgyzstan and Kazakhstan, in order to receive foreign exchange earnings and control flows.

 However, this idea contradicts the foundations of Islamic ethics and does not yet have political support.